Spontaneous Fudge

 Sources

-Here are some guidelines in evaluating other sources:
+Here are some guidelines in evaluating web-based sources:

 Most important